eurofurence/reg-hotel-booking-uitest/README.md

  - F2: On the form page, the user can enter booking information for a single room and the correct prices are shown
  - F3: On the form page, the user can enter booking information for a double room and the correct prices are shown
  - F4: On the form page, the user can enter booking information for a triple room and the correct prices are shown
- - F5: On the form page, the user can enter a long message in the comments field (try 5000 characters)
+ - F5: On the form page, the user can enter a long message in the comments field (try just below 2000 characters)
  - F6: On the form page, before the disclaimer checkbox is checked, the "Generate Email" button is disabled, and clicking it produces an error message and does not proceed to the email page
  - F7: On the form page, switching language from English to German works